jerry1984Y/NucGMTL/README.md

 ## 3.2 Extract features
-Extract pLMs embedding: cd to the NucGMTL/FeatureExtract dictionary, run "python3 extract_prot1024.py", the pLMs embedding matrixs generated from ProtTrans model will be extracted to embedding/prot_embedding folder. run "python3 extractdata_esm1280.py", the pLMs embedding matrixs generated from ESM2 model will be extracted to embedding/esm_embedding1280 folder.
+Extract pLMs embedding: cd to the NucGMTL/FeatureExtract dictionary.

+run "python3 extract_prot1024.py", the pLMs embedding matrixs generated from ProtTrans model will be extracted to embedding/prot_embedding folder.

+run "python3 extractdata_esm1280.py", the pLMs embedding matrixs generated from ESM2 model will be extracted to embedding/esm_embedding1280 folder.

 ## 3.3 Train and test